Two Laws, One Family.

 If you are hiring someone to do household work — cooking, cleaning, laundry, childcare, driving — you are hiring a kasambahay under RA 10361.
 Written contract, minimum wage, mandatory benefits, rest days.
 This is the law most Filipino families are already familiar with.

-If you are hiring someone to provide personal care to an elderly, ill, or disabled family member — medication administration, wound care, health monitoring, mobility assistance involving clinical knowledge — you may need a TESDA-certified caregiver under RA 11965.
+If you are hiring someone to provide personal care to an elderly, ill, or disabled family member — medication administration, wound care, health monitoring, mobility assistance involving clinical knowledge — you need a TESDA-certified caregiver, a licensed health professional, or a qualified equivalent under RA 11965.
 The requirements are higher, the protections are stronger, and the penalties for non-compliance are real.

 If you need non-medical companionship and daily living assistance for an elderly family member — someone to provide presence, conversation, meal support, light mobility help, and emotional comfort without clinical duties — an Elder Sitter operating under the Kasambahay Law is the appropriate and legally compliant choice.